About us

 Ellie joined YCF as a Membership Engagement and Communications Officer in October 2022 and became a manager in September 2023.
 She identifies as mixed-race (white British and Black Caribbean) and grew up in social housing in Camberwell, and later in Wandsworth.
 Living and going to school in Inner London made her the open-minded and socially conscious person she is today.
 Ellie understands what it means to be marginalised and is passionate about championing young people, especially those who are disadvantaged.

 Before starting at YCF, Ellie completed an undergraduate degree at the University of Leeds in English Literature as well as a master’s degree in Race, Media and Social Justice at Goldsmith’s, University of London.
 Alongside her studies, she worked as a Health and Wellbeing Ambassador and led a decolonisation project at university.
-She also volunteered as the Diversity Officer at National Student Pride, a non-profit organisation that hosts a pride event every year attended by thousands of young people from across the UK.
+She also volunteered as the Diversity Officer at National Student Pride.

 -